Hollis Watkins: Early career

-Watkins was involved in the voter registration in many ways.
+Watkins was involved in voter registration in many ways.
 After becoming a SNCC field secretary he went to Hattiesburg and set up a three-month voter registration project with a budget of only 50 dollars.
 Watkins also went on to do movement work in Greenwood, Mississippi and other locations, working with Sam Block, Willie Peacock, Annell Ponder, John Ball and others.
 In addition to voter registration projects, Watkins taught voter education and basic literacy classes.
-In the early 1960s Watkins attended Highlander Folk School in Tennessee, a school which trained grassroots organizers.
+In the early 1960s, Watkins attended Highlander Folk School in Tennessee, a school which trained grassroots organizers.
 Later he served as a member of the board.
-That relationship continues today.
 He was in Washington D.C. at the time of the 1963 March on Washington for Jobs and Freedom, but did not participate in the march.
 Instead, he, Bob Moses, and Curtis Hayes picketed the Department of Justice.
 While in Washington, Watkins met and talked with Malcolm X, leader of the Nation of Islam.

 Black people were constantly denied the right to vote.
 Watkins played an active role in trying to fix that.
 It was legal for African Americans to vote but they were denied the ability to vote because of their lack of education.
 The government purposefully set up required questions they knew the majority of black people could not answer.
 This led to Freedom Summers, set up by COFO (Council of Federal Organizations).
 The Freedom Summers set up freedom schools and community education centers for black citizens to teach them how to read and write.
 He gathered 750 people in the Greenwood area who would provide homes, food, protection, and support for the group of students coming from the north who were a part of the freedom summers.